Disappearance of Aimee Semple McPherson: District Attorney Asa Keyes

 In late 1928, the Los Angeles County Grand Jury began looking into the possibility that Keyes had been bribed to drop charges against McPherson.
 An investigation was started and Keyes was acquitted.
-In another case where Asa Keyes appeared as a witness, he again was asked about the dismissal.
-Keyes reiterated that it was because of Lorraine Wiseman-Seilaff, stating that no prosecutor has the right "to defile the courts" with known perjured testimony so absolutely unreliable as Wiseman-Seilaff gave.
+In another case where Keyes appeared as a witness, he again was asked about the dismissal.
+Keyes reiterated that it was because of Wiseman-Seilaff, stating that no prosecutor has the right "to defile the courts" with known perjured testimony so absolutely unreliable as Wiseman-Seilaff gave.
 Any further effort to prosecute "could not be done with honor or with any reasonable hope of success".
 Judge Albert Lee Stephens granted the request for case dismissal.

-Asa Keyes went on, though, to be convicted of bribery in an entirely unrelated case.
-There were witnesses, diaries and ledgers with handoffs recorded, evidence Keyes could not defend against.
-Involving Ben Getzoff and his tailor shop backroom transactions, Asa Keyes was charged with accepting gifts and cash to secure acquittals for several individuals and was sentenced in 1929.
-McPherson later visited him in San Quentin Penitentiary to wish him well.

 Other controversies with the inquiries

 Misleading news coverage

-In Los Angeles, ahead of any court date, McPherson noticed newspaper stories about her kidnapping becoming more and more sensationalized as the days passed.
-To maintain excited, continued public interest, she speculated, the newspapers let her original account give way to torrents of "new spice and thrill" stories about her being elsewhere "with that one or another one".
-It did not matter if the material was disproved or wildly contradictory.
-No correction or apology was given for the previous story as another, even more outrageous tale, took its place.
+Prior to the trial, newspapers ran stories about her kidnapping that become increasingly sensationalized.

 A newspaper editorial crossed the boundaries of publication decency for U.S. Postal Inspectors when 75-year-old Abraham.
-R. Sauer, of the San Diego Herald, wrote a lurid column about McPherson and her purported "ten days in a love shack".
+R. Sauer, of the San Diego Herald, wrote a column about McPherson and her purported "ten days in a love shack".
 He was charged with sending obscene literature through the mails.
 Though acquitted, four newspaper vendors selling the banned publication paid fines.
 Another publisher who reprinted and mailed the July 29 edition of the Herald was sentenced to two years in Leavenworth Federal Prison.

-Grocery delivery boy Ralph Swanson testified that McPherson answered the door when he made a delivery to the Carmel-by-the-Sea cottage.